onyg/req-tooling/README.md

 This tool was specifically developed for the gematik FHIR IG Template to ensure structured and efficient handling of textual requirements within FHIR Implementation Guides.

+## Installation

+You can install igtools directly using pip, with the current git repository that would be:
+- pip install git+ssh://git@github.com/onyg/req-tooling.git
+If you are on Ubuntu and don't want to create a virtualenv yourself, you can use pipx instead which instead creates the virtualenv implictly and uses it whenever you call igtools.
+- pipx install git+ssh://git@github.com/onyg/req-tooling.git

 ## Features
 - **Process Requirements**: Check for duplicate requirement IDs, process requirement data, and generate configurable unique requirement keys for the requirements project.
 - **Manage Releases**: Create and finalize new release versions.